drittich/DnsTube/README.md

 ## Project Structure

 - **DnsTube.Core project**: Holds core application code
-- **DnsTube.Service project**: Contains the Windows service, the REST API for the web application, and the web applicaiton itself.
+- **DnsTube.Service project**: Contains the Windows service, the REST API for the web application, and the web application itself.

 ## Development